osrf/gazebo_tutorials/guided_i/tutorial1.md

 A sensor is used to generate data, from the environment or a model.
 In this section we'll add a `ray` sensor to the Velodyne model.
-A `ray` sensor in Gazebo consists of one or more beams that generate distance, and potentially intensity, data.
+A `ray` sensor in Gazebo-classic consists of one or more beams that generate distance, and potentially intensity, data.

 A `ray` sensor consists of one `<scan>` and one `<range>` SDF element.
 The `<scan>` element defines the layout and number of beams, and the `<range>` element defines properties of an individual beam.